-- In a medium bowl, combine the brown sugar, cinnamon and remaining butter.
-(I just cut the butter into the sugar with a pastry blender.
-You could also mix it together in a food processor).
+- Meanwhile, make the filling by stirring together the brown sugar and cinnamon in a medium bowl.
+Add the 6 Tablespoons cold butter, cut into cubes.
+Using your fingertips or a pastry blender, rub or cut the butter into the brown sugar until you have an even, crumbly mixture.
 Place 1/3 cup of brown sugar mixture into the bottom of a greased 9-inch x 5-inch loaf pan.
 Add 2 Tbsp. water and stir together to make a sauce (may be a bit lumpy, but not to worry.
 The lumps are butter and that will melt).
-Place the halved cherries and pecans (good side dowon top of the sauce.
+Place the halved cherries and pecans (good side down) on top of the sauce.

-- Roll the dough into a 9 x 14-inch rectangle.
-Spread the remaining brown sugar/cinnamon mixture evenly on the dough, then sprinkle raisins on top.
-From the long side, roll up jelly roll style, trying not to pull or stretch the dough too much as you roll (aim for a gentle push This prevents the dough spirals from exploding upwards when they cook).
+- Once dough has rested, roll into a 9 x 14-inch rectangle.
+Spread the remaining brown sugar/cinnamon mixture evenly over the dough, then sprinkle raisins on top, if using.
+Starting from the long side, roll up jelly roll style, trying not to pull or stretch the dough too much as you roll (aim for a gentle push.
+This prevents the dough spirals from exploding upwards when they cook).
 Pinch the seam together and place on a cutting board, seam side down.
 Cut into 8 even slices (*I like to cut 1/2-inch off each end and then measure the remaining, divide by 8 and then pre-mark the dough lightly with the edge of the knife.
-You could wing it, but that never works out well for me well when I do that).
+You could wing it, but that never works out well for me well when I do that.).
+The slices will probably be 1 1/2-inches wide-ish.
 Place the slices cut side up in the pan.
-Cover with plastic wrap and let rise in a warm place for about 40 minutes (for quick rise yeasor 60-70 minutes (for instant or active dry yeasor until the dough has doubled.
+Cover the pan with plastic wrap and let rise in a warm place for about 40 minutes, or until doubled.

-- Bake for about 35 minutes.
-Check at the 30 minute mark and cover loosely with foil if it is getting too brown on top.
+- Once the rolls have doubled, place loaf pan on top of a baking sheet (to catch any bubble-overs) and bake for about 35 minutes.
+Check at the 30 minute mark and cover loosely with foil the top is at risk of getting too brown.
 Remove from oven.
-Allow to rest for 5 minutes in the pan, then invert onto a cooling rack with a piece of parchment on top, to cool.
+Allow to rest in the pan for 5 minutes.
+Run a knife around the edges, then invert onto a cooling rack with a piece of parchment paper on top, to catch the syrup.
 To avoid a gummy dough, allow to cool almost completely before pulling off that first piece (I know it's hard to resist, but remember you can always warm it back up a bit with a few seconds in the microwave later).